Gordon Freeman, Ph.D.

 Benoît Van den Eynde, M.D., Ph.D.

-Prof. Benoît Van den Eynde is the Director of the LICR Brussels Branch since 2010.
-He is an internationally recognized expert in tumor immunology, a field to which he contributed in the early nineties by identifying some of the very first tumor antigens, which are currently being tested as targets in clinical trials of cancer vaccines.
-He also uncovered biological processes of more general significance, such as antisense transcription and translation of alternative open-reading frames and the startling discovery of peptide splicing by the proteasome.
+Prof. Benoit Van den Eynde is a co-founder of iTeos Therapeutics.
+He is the Director of Ludwig Cancer Research Brussels since 2010.
+He also holds the positions of Professor at UCLouvain, Brussels, Director of the de Duve Institute in Brussels, and Professor of Tumour Immunology at the University of Oxford.
+He is a recognized expert in tumor immunology, a field to which he contributed in the early nineties by identifying some of the very first tumor antigens recognized by CD8+ T lymphocytes.
+His analyses of the processing of tumor antigens led to the discovery of peptide splicing by the proteasome, and the identification of new proteasome subtypes.
 His group was also the first to demonstrate that many tumors express the enzymes indoleamine dioxygenase or tryptophan dioxygenase, which suppress T lymphocyte activity by locally depleting tryptophan in the microenvironment.
+His current research focuses on immunosuppressive mechanisms in the tumor microenvironment.

-Benoît holds a medical degree and a Ph.D. in immunology from Université Catholique de Louvain.
-He has authored more than 60 peer-reviewed publications and has received several awards during his career, including the 2007 GlaxoSmithKline Prize and the Joseph Maisin Prize in Biomedical Sciences.
+Benoit holds a medical degree and a Ph.D. in immunology from UCLouvain.
+He has authored more than 180 peer-reviewed publications and been named inventor on 32 US patents.
+He has received several awards during his career, including the 2007 GlaxoSmithKline Prize and the Joseph Maisin Prize in Biomedical Sciences.

 Matt Vander Heiden, M.D., Ph.D.